Ergoold/arachnophobia/README.md

 ## What does this mod do, exactly?
 Arachnophobia completely prevents the `spider` and `cave-spider` entities from spawning into your Minecraft world.
 It also makes string craftable with wool and makes zombies occasionally drop spider-eyes.
+More extensive changelogs for each version of the mod can be found in each release's description.

 Arachnophobia does *not* do any of the following:
  - It does not prevent spider and cave-spider spawner blocks from generating;